whalebone/wb-docs/en/data_security.rst

 - Protocol: The protocol used for the DNS request (e.g., UDP, TCP, DNS over HTTPS).
 - EDE code: The Extended DNS Error code, if applicable, which provides additional information about the DNS response.
 - Organization name: The name of the organization associated with the DNS request.
-- Geolocation: The geographical location associated with the source IP address, if available.
+- Geolocation: The geographical location associated with the target server or domain that is subject of the DNS request.
 - Server IP: The IP address of the DNS server that processed the request.
 - Resolver ID: A unique identifier for the DNS resolver that processed the request.